NFMT Remix transparent

 The first step of a successful CMMS implementation is to perform an audit of your current maintenance operations and assets to identify a clear need for the software.
 You should also define your goals, get key stakeholders on board, and research different vendors to find the right solution for your specific needs.

-• Jessie is the content marketing manager at Coast.
+• Jessie Fetterling is the content marketing manager at Coast.
 She's particularly passionate about interviewing Coast customers to learn more about their pain points and how maintenance software can help address their needs.
-She has an extensive background in media and lives in Atlanta with her husband and two boisterous children.
+She has spent 15-plus years working in digital media and content strategy, covering everything from construction and architecture to travel and emerging technologies.
+She currently lives in Atlanta with her husband and two boisterous children.

 Why worry when you can Coast?